DoofDilla/dillapoe2stat/README.md

 ### Core capabilities
 - 🔐 Securely authenticate against the official Path of Exile API, snapshot your character list, and capture inventory states on demand.
 - ⌨️ Bind hotkeys to grab "pre" and "post" map inventories, toggle debug output, and flip between concise and comprehensive reporting without touching your mouse.
+- 🤖 Toggle an automatic loop that watches area transitions, fires PRE/POST snapshots, and piggybacks on waystone hubs for timely tier analysis.
 - 💰 Estimate the chaos- and exalt-equivalent value of your loot by querying poe.ninja's public economy endpoints and aggregating results per item name.
 - 🧪 Analyze a waystone before slotting it in, preview its prefixes/suffixes, and carry its tier data into the next `F2` map snapshot.
 - 📊 Log every map run (inventory deltas, runtime, and pricing) alongside session metadata and present digestible progress summaries right in the terminal.